sergi0gs/Marvel_vs_DC/README.md

 ![super_hero_powers_sample](https://user-images.githubusercontent.com/71573671/113388110-3a9f0200-9353-11eb-919b-ce6fa17eb71a.PNG)

 - We can see that there are 168 columns.
-This is the reasons why we cannot see it so probably we are going to transform it in a long data format to solve it later.
+This is the reasons why we could not see it before so probably we are going to transform it in a long data format to solve it later.
 --------------------------------------------------------

 ### Null Values